-Marital Rape Law in Nepal – All the Information You Need to Know
+Marital Rape Law in Nepal – Easy Guide You Need to Know 2080

-This article will help you to know all the information about marital rape law in Nepal.
+This article will help you to know all the information about marital rape law in Nepal and its legal provisions.

 Marital rape is simply the rape of a wife by her husband.
 The condition is when the wife does not give consent for sexual intercourse but her husband does it by force, threat, physical violence, etc. It is a non-consensual act of violent perversion by a husband against the wife where she is abused physically and sexually.